Kakinada: Information technology

 Kakinada is a tier-II city.
 Software Technology Parks of India (STPI) established a facility here in 2007.
 Since then, several IT companies have come up in the city, mainly due to its educated workforce available in the city.

-Nearly, 35 Software and IT companies are operating from Kakinada.
-Some of the notable software companies include Cyient, Avineon, Krify, Primesoft etc.
+Nearly, 35 Software and IT companies are operating from Kakinada, including Krify, Avineon, Cyient.

 An IT Association by the name "Godavari IT Association of East and West Godavari districts" (GITA) which an association of IT companies in the twin Godavari districts is formed in 2008 which is based in the city.
 Since 2016, GITA is merged with "IT Association of Andhra Pradesh" (ITAAP) forming a separate chapter called ITAAP Godavari Chapter.

-Resources

 Power generation

 There are several power plants in and around Kakinada.
 Spectrum Power Generation has a 208-MW plant and was one of the first Independent Power Producers in the country.
 The company is planning to expand its capacity to 1350 MW in phases.
 Tenders for a 350-MW expansion have been requested.
 A 220-MW power station (being expanded to 2400 MW at a cost of Rs 100 billion) owned by Reliance Energy and a 464-MW combined-cycle power plant by GVK Group are in operation at Samalkota (Kakinada Rural).
 These plants supply electricity to the state's transmission utility, AP Transco, under a power purchase agreement.

 Natural gas and petroleum

 Kakinada is the base for Oil and Natural Gas Corporation's Eastern Offshore Asset.
 Several oil companies use Kakinada for oil and gasoline shipments.
 Baker Hughes and Schlumberger are field-development companies working on offshore natural-gas fields near the city.
 The Krishna Godavari Basin is considered the largest natural gas basin in India.
 Significant discoveries of oil and natural gas were made by Oil and Natural Gas Corporation (ONGC), Gujarat State Petroleum Corporation and Reliance, which has been extracting gas from its KG D6 block off the Kakinada coast.
 Reliance has an onshore terminal in Gadimoga, about 25 km from Kakinada, to process and distribute gas to other parts of the country.
 Reliance Gas Transportation Infrastructure (RGTIL) has built a 1440 km pipeline from Kakinada to Bharuch (Gujarat) to transport 120 million cubic meters per day (mcmd) of natural gas from the Krishna-Godavari fields (owned by Reliance Industries) across India to its west coast.
 In 2010, the Petroleum and Natural Gas Regulatory Board awarded Kakinada's gas-distribution project to Bhagyanagar Gas, a consortium of GAIL and Hindustan Petroleum.
-Construction is underway to supply gas to Kakinada and the surrounding towns of Samalkot, Peddapuram and Pithapuram, making Kakinada the second city in Andhra Pradesh to have a piped gas supply for domestic, commercial and industrial purposes.